piddlingtuna/COMP1521_21T2/week10/virtual_memory.md

 Could work with non power of 2 sizes but slower - power of 2 lets you use bitwise operators.

+Q7) What is the difference between a virtual address and a physical address?

 ## Translation

 #define PAGE_SIZE 4096